memo33/transparent-texture-fix-dll/README.md

 Copy the DLL into the top-level directory of either Plugins folder (place it directly in `<Documents>\SimCity 4\Plugins` or `<SC4 install folder>\Plugins`, not in a subfolder).
-Copy the included .dat file anywhere into your Plugins.

-Alternatively, the mod can be installed with Sc4pac: [memo:transparent-base-dll](https://memo33.github.io/sc4pac/channel/?pkg=memo:transparent-base-dll)
+Alternatively, the mod can be installed with Sc4pac: [memo:transparent-texture-fix-dll](https://memo33.github.io/sc4pac/channel/?pkg=memo:memo:transparent-texture-fix-dll)

 ## Troubleshooting